realworldocaml/book/en/03-variables-and-functions.md

 - : int = 8
 ```

 Or pass it to another function.
+Passing functions to iteration
+functions like `List.map` is probably the most common use-case for
+anonymous functions.

 ```ocaml
 # List.map ~f:(fun x -> x + 1) [1;2;3];;